-Bronchiectasis is described by the irreversible dilation and damage of airways due to inflammatory destruction and following remodeling of airway walls.
+Bronchiectasis is described by the irreversible dilation and damage of airways due to inflammatory destruction and following the remodeling of airway walls.
 The resulting fibrosis, scarring, loss of elasticity, and destruction of cilia then impairs defense of the pulmonary system from dust, bacteria, and excess mucus, and predisposes an individual to chronic respiratory infection.
 Here we present a case of Natural Remedies for Bronchiectasis severe in a 62-year-old female.
 Natural remedies have an important role to play in the long-term management and treatment of bronchiectasis.
-Natural remedies for bronchiectasis can bring about major improvement in the breathing capacity of the affected individual in a very short period of time after commencement of therapy.
+Natural remedies for bronchiectasis can bring about a major improvement in the breathing capacity of the affected individual in a very short period of time after the commencement of therapy.

 What are Natural Treatment Options for Bronchiectasis?

 One Natural Treatment for Bronchiectasis option is pulmonary rehabilitation.
 The objective of pulmonary rehabilitation is to help strengthen your breathing ability and better your quality of life.
 Bronchitis comes with common coughs, so you can start your recovery by combating this known symptom with these four inexpensive and natural remedies for bronchiectasis.

 Your natural treatment options can include:

 - Education with tips on saving energy and breathing better

 - Nutritional coaching aimed at getting more lung health empowering nutrients in the body